hibeekaey/hibeekaey/README.md

 ### Hi there 👋

+I'm a Software Developer with web/mobile application development experience and high JavaScript skills and the most common frameworks such as Angular, React and VueJS and its NodeJS runtime.
+I've taken up Flutter and Dart lately and do some Bash, PHP and Python scripting as well.

+I work in the financial technology industry, managing teams and developing online and mobile apps to facilitate and simplify the lending process for small/large-scale lenders and leading microfinance banks in Nigeria and the USA.

+I have experience consuming and writing RESTful API services and use Postgres, MongoDB and MySQL.
+I have sufficient Unit and E2E testing experience with Mocha and Jest.
+I also have experience with Git, Docker, Containers, Kubernetes, AWS, GCP, GitHub Actions and GitLab CI/CD.

 <!--
 **hibeekaey/hibeekaey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.